-GDPR (General Data Protection Regulation) has been on the lips of everyone for quite some time now.
+GDPR (General Data Protection Regulation) has been on the lips of everyone for quite some time now, and law firms like Sidley Austin are here to help those in need of keeping GDPR compliance.
 But why exactly does your business website need to be compliant?

 First of all, what is GDPR?